Syracuse London Center

 The majority of DocTap surgeries are held within pharmacies, which means if you require medicine following your consultation, this will be issued in a private prescription and dispensed immediately from the pharmacy.
 The cost of a prescription depends on the medicine and you will have to fund this.

 You are not entitled to free healthcare under the National Health Service (NHS).
 Accident and Emergency (A&E) departments should only be used in the event of life-threatening illnesses or accidents.
-If you need to visit A&E and are admitted to hospital, you will be charged for this service.
+If you need help with a medical issue that is not an emergency, please contact the Student Support office as they can help you navigate the health system in the UK.

 Diets and Allergies